 Even today, you still get glimpses of this in the comedy you watch on TV or films.
 So I tried writing that kind of comedy and people liked it, so I continued.
 I’ve been a part of 3 or 4 hit comedy shows.
 If you’ve ever watched Comedy Circus, you’ll notice that I’ve made so many men play women.
 So that thought for Dream Girl was maybe always there.

 Many of the films you’ve worked on deal with small-town life.
-Does it stem from your personal life?
+Does that stem from your personal life?

 Yes.
 I was born in Jhansi.
 The real India is visible in small towns.
 In big towns, it’s all offices now.
 All these metro cities are offices.
 Today’s generation, which travels to London, Switzerland and Dubai for their vacations needs to know these stories of small towns – what happens in their streets, in their markets, in their homes, in their characters.
 This is what I wanted to show.
 And people also want to see that.
 If you look at television, even though they might be living in big villas and bungalows, the stories inside have not changed.
 In India, the stories of small towns, involving aunts and uncles, brothers and sisters, and other relatives, are the ones that evolve into a new form and keep coming back.
 That’s why I always have elements of small towns in my stories.